Areas of specialization

 Spirituality

-Spirituality is a term relating to individual effort to appreciate and connect with other beings, which may or may not include a higher intelligence.
+Spirituality is about appreciating and connecting with other beings, which may or may not include a higher intelligence.
 While some include religion into their spiritual search, this isn’t always the case.
 There are endless areas of discussion with spirituality, but some people might want to talk about:

 Finding purpose or meaning in their life